-On the attached model agreement (see pages 17-22), square brackets denote an optional clause or phrase as appropriate.
+On the attached model agreement (see above), square brackets denote an optional clause or phrase as appropriate.

 The following notes have been designed to clarify any variations that might occur or encourage the potential collaborators to think carefully about how they might wish to deal with a given situation that differs from that envisaged by the document.